Trump threatens to cut federal aid if schools don’t reopen

-Taking to Twitter before the New York announcement, Trump argued that countries including Germany, Denmark and Norway have reopened schools “with no problems.”

-Trump issued his threat to withhold funds from schools that do not reopen while repeating a political claim that Democrats want to keep schools closed for election-year reasons and not because of any risks associated with the coronavirus.
+For a nation that prides itself on its public school system, it’s a newly extraordinary situation in this pandemic-ridden year.

+With millions of the nation’s parents anxious about their children’s safety in the fall — and their own work interruptions if they must stay home — Trump continued to inject politics into public health.
+He accused Democrats yet again of wanting to keep schools closed for election-year reasons rather than health concerns.
+And he issued a veiled threat to CDC officials over their reopening guidelines, saying, “I will be meeting with them!!!”

-“The Dems think it would be bad for them politically if U.S. schools open before the November Election,” Trump said, “but is important for the children & families.
+Safety problems can be surmounted, he insisted, and reopening schools “is important for the children & families.
 May cut off funding if not open!”

-“As we work with Congress on the next round of state support, we’re going to be looking for ways to give states a strong incentive and encouragement to get kids back in school,” Pence said at a coronavirus task force briefing.
+On Twitter, Trump argued that countries including Germany, Denmark and Norway have reopened schools “with no problems.”

+Germany did begin to reopen its schools in May, but in many cases students are taking turns going to school and studying at home for half the week — just the thing that administration officials have criticized.
+Authorities are aiming for classes to resume in close to normal fashion after the summer vacation.

-Trump’s warning drew backlash from some governors who said he has no authority over schools’ fall plans.
+Trump’s Twitter warnings drew backlash from some governors who said he has no authority over schools’ fall plans.
 New York Gov. Andrew Cuomo, a Democrat, said officials will reopen when it’s safe to do so.

 “School reopenings are a state decision, period,” he said at a news conference.
 “That is the law, and that is the way we are going to proceed.
 It’s not up to the president of the United States.”